cjsmith1541/Charles-Smith-Self-learning-Computer-Science/README.md

 [![License](https://img.shields.io/badge/license-MIT%202-green.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-Online Courses from other universities that I am taking to further my knowledge in Computer Science.
+Online Courses from other universities that I am taking to further my knowledge in Computer Science and books read.
 In the hopes to make me a more well rounded software engineer.

 ## Overview